mvee18/benchmarkingpaper/docs/pipelines.md

 # Running QC & Pipelines
+This page details basic running instructions.
+If you are recreating the analysis done in the manuscript, it the raw data output are found in [this archive](/utils/mock_communities.tar.gz).

 ## Requirements
 - These scripts were developed for the NIH supercomputer, Biowulf, which uses the SLURM queuing system.
 Any HPC using SLURM should be able to run these input files.
 - A working JAMS installation, which currently only supports Biowulf installations (see https://github.com/johnmcculloch/JAMS_BW).